consensusnetworks/token-starter/README.md

 ### Kubernetes

+:whale: :whale: :whale:

 For Docker Desktop only:

-    Prepare your local Kubernetes environment to run a Load Balancer by editing your cluster config:
+- Prepare your local Kubernetes environment to run a Load Balancer by editing your cluster config:

     ```shell
     kubectl edit configmap -n kube-system kube-proxy
     ```

-    Set `strictARP` as `true` and save the file:
+- Set `strictARP` as `true` and save the file:

     ```vim
     apiVersion: kubeproxy.config.k8s.io/v1alpha1